QUARTZ VS GRANITE COUNTERTOPS: THE ULTIMATE COMPARISON GUIDE (2024)

 Both are premium stones you can use in your home.
 One stone is less heat resistant, while the other requires more maintenance.
-To help you choose between quartz vs granite countertops, we provided a list of pros and cons for both stones.
+To help you choose between quartz counters vs granite countertops, we provided a list of pros and cons for both stones.

 Before diving into the different pros and cons of granite and quartz countertops, here are a few things you should know about those countertop materials.